missthesky/redis_exporter/README.md

         - <<REDIS-EXPORTER-HOSTNAME>>:9121
 ```

-The redis instances are listed under `targets`, the redis exporter hostname is configured via the last relabel_config rule.\
+The Redis instances are listed under `targets`, the Redis exporter hostname is configured via the last relabel_config rule.\
 If authentication is needed for the Redis instances then you can set the password via the `--redis.password` command line option of
 the exporter (this means you can currently only use one password across the instances you try to scrape this way.
 Use several
 exporters if this is a problem). \